TheProBanana/springProject2018/README.md

 * Trading Amongst Stars is a turn-based video game that uses a multiple rounds per turn and is focused on trading.
 * The rounds are: Organize Inventory, Move, Trade, Organize Inventory, Combat
 * Having an organized inventory will be crucial to win.
 A better organized inventory will be able to transport more items, leading to more money.
-* There are two teams: humans and (insert alien race name here).
+* There are two teams: humans and aliens.
 * The goal of the game is to have the most money by the end.

 Goal of Project: